 Rosenstein thus appears to be smack in the middle of Mueller’s ostensible obstruction investigation.
 Indeed, he appears to have contributed to the firing and provided a seemingly neutral basis for it, with the knowledge that the president was motivated at least in part by the Russia investigation.
 If the president abused his power in firing Comey due to the Russia investigation, Rosenstein appears to have knowingly contributed to it.
 I cannot fathom how, in this light, he remains the supervisor in charge of that investigation, since a reasonable person would question his impartiality in the matter.

 A third possibility is that Rosenstein is bending the rules a bit.
 With a president hostile to the investigation and the attorney general recused, Rosenstein (and Mueller) may feel that the situation is so fragile that everything possible must be done to avoid Rosenstein’s recusal, perhaps on the fear that a recusal would give the president ammunition to attack the entire investigation, or worse.
-If this is what is going on, then Rosenstein has surely obtained the appropriate authorizations from the appropriate DOJ ethics unit.
+If this is what is going on, then Rosenstein has surely obtained the appropriate authorizations from the appropriate Justice Department ethics unit.
 Such an authorization might satisfy any technical legal concern about a conflict of interest.
-But it would not satisfy the inevitable political concerns about such a conflict, and indeed it might fuel such attacks down the road in a way not helpful to the investigation.
+But it would not satisfy the inevitable political concerns about such a conflict; indeed, it might fuel such attacks down the road in a way not helpful to the investigation.

 Something here doesn’t make sense.